Export and Import Workflows

 Section titled “Why this matters”- Back up your workflows periodically by exporting them.

-- Share workflow templates easily with teammates or the community.
+- Share workflow templates with teammates or the community.

 - Migrate workflows between environments (development → production) by importing.